hukai916/scATACpipe/docs/usage.md

 }
 ```

-> **NB:** We specify just the process name i.e. `STAR_ALIGN` in the config file and not the full task name string that is printed to screen in the error message or on the terminal whilst the pipeline is running i.e. `RNASEQ:ALIGN_STAR:STAR_ALIGN`.
-You may get a warning suggesting that the process selector isn't recognised but you can ignore that if the process name has been specified correctly.
-This is something that needs to be fixed upstream in core Nextflow.
+> **NB:** We specify just the process name i.e. `FASTQC` in the config file and not the full task name string that is printed to screen in the error message or on the terminal whilst the pipeline is running.

-### Tool-specific options
+### Module-specific options

-For the ultimate flexibility, we have implemented and are using Nextflow DSL2 modules in a way where it is possible for both developers and users to change tool-specific command-line arguments (e.g. providing an additional command-line argument to the `STAR_ALIGN` process) as well as publishing options (e.g. saving files produced by the `STAR_ALIGN` process that aren't saved by default by the pipeline).
-In the majority of instances, as a user you won't have to change the default options set by the pipeline developer(s), however, there may be edge cases where creating a simple custom config file can improve the behaviour of the pipeline if for example it is failing due to a weird error that requires setting a tool-specific parameter to deal with smaller / larger genomes.
+For the ultimate flexibility, we have implemented and are using Nextflow DSL2 modules in a way where it is possible for both developers and users to change module-specific (each module usually wraps around one or more tools) command-line arguments (e.g. providing an additional command-line argument to the `FASTQC` process) as well as publishing options (e.g. saving files produced by certain process that aren't saved by default by the pipeline).

-The command-line arguments passed to STAR in the `STAR_ALIGN` module are a combination of:
+The command-line arguments passed to FASTQC in the `FASTQC` module are a combination of:

 * Mandatory arguments or those that need to be evaluated within the scope of the module, as supplied in the [`script`](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/modules/nf-core/software/star/align/main.nf#L49-L55) section of the module file.